eslint/rfcs/designs/2024-baseline-support/README.md

   * If no option is passed, check if the suppressions file exists, considering `--suppressions-location`.
 2. **Match Errors Against Suppressions**
   * For each error, check if the error and the file are in the suppressions file.
-  * If yes, decrease count, in memory, by 1 and ignore the error unless count is zero.
+  * If yes, decrease count, in memory, by 1 and move the message to `LintResult#suppressedMessages` unless count is zero.
   * If no, keep the error.
 3. **Prune unmatched suppressions**
   * If `--prune-suppressions` is passed, take the updated suppressions from memory to check which suppressions are left.